 Dewitt continually has a piano bench full of music collaborations composed from his studio space, consistently balancing his work schedule and making time for his wife and children.
 In addition, he completed television music for a fresh dark comedy for AMC called Kevin Can F**k Himself.
 Dewitt explains the show is a “cool combination of multi-cam (think sitcom) and single-camera.
 It’s adventurous and exciting.”
 Dewitt also shares he helped create a “beautiful film” with his dear friend, Chad Hartigan, entitled Little Fish, released in February 2021.

 Currently, DeWitt is working on the film score of Text For You, a Netflix Original starring Priyanka Chopra and Sam Heughan, in which the release date has not yet been announced.

 Dewitt pauses and unravels his thoughts, “I used to think about life a lot more like a boxing match.
 You’d have to keep your head down, take punches, throw some, and in the end, it’d pay off.
-As I’ve matured, I’ve learned a lot more to make it be about accepting every person and opportunity as a positive opportunity to open a door into an exciting new inspiration, maybe curiosity and love.”
+But, as I’ve matured, I’ve learned a lot more to make it be about accepting every person and opportunity as a positive opportunity to open a door into an exciting new inspiration, maybe curiosity and love.”

 To see the list of T.V. and Films Keegan’s music is an intrinsic part of, please be sure to click the links directly below: